ProspectEye/ApsisLead-REST-API/README.md

 There are 6 kinds of statuses on a visitor in ProspectEye

-1. Customer
+1. Prospect
-2. Prospect
+2. Customer
-3. Suspect
+3. Partner
-4. Partner
+4. Competitor
-5. Something
+5. Supplier
 6. Other

 Get all companystatuses